-The M1 True Color sonar unit utilizes three different colors within its display to differentiate between densities of objects: RED, ORANGE, and GREEN.
+The VX-1i multi-color sonar unit utilizes three different colors within its display to differentiate between densities of objects: RED, ORANGE, and GREEN.
 The use of different colors in defining return signals is meant to be informative in indicating the size of fish, type of bottom or location of weeds.
 The interpretation of these signals improves with experience and use in the field.

-The M1 offers multi-level Interference Rejection (IR) from nearby competing units.
+The VX-1i offers multi-level Interference Rejection (IR) from nearby competing units.
 This is most prevalent in ice-fishing applications where anglers utilizing sonar are often grouped together within small areas.